 - Winner of the American Sociological Association Section on International Migration Aristide Zolberg Student Scholar Award Honorable Mention, 2014.

-Canizales, Stephanie L. 2015.
+Stephanie L. Canizales.
+2015.
 “Unaccompanied Migrant Children: A Humanitarian Crisis at the Border and Beyond.”
 UC Davis Center for Poverty Research.
-Policy brief.
 Available here.

-Canizales, Stephanie L. 2014.
+Stephanie L. Canizales.
+2014.
 “Life for child migrants is even harder beyond the US border.”
-The Conversation UK.
-Opinion editorial.
+The Conversation.
 Available here.

-Canizales, Stephanie L. 2014.
+Stephanie L. Canizales.
+2014.
 “Exploitation, Poverty and Marginality among Unaccompanied Migrant Youth.”
 UC Davis Center for Poverty Research.
-Policy brief.
 Available here.